-Decisions to utilise traditional prosthetics and makeup ultimately look cheap and dated, but no more subpar than the Twilight franchise.
+Decisions to utilise traditional prosthetics and makeup ultimately look somewhat cheap and dated, but not as disappointing as the FX in the Twilight franchise.
 Anyway, we’re here for the fun of the journey, not the postcards.
-Fans of Carrie, The Exorcist, and The Craft will find this thought-provoking, albeit less visually masterful than the 1970s forebears.
-It’s a neighbourhood tilted sideways, smeared with blood and dark with humour; the soft out-of-focus visuals of Sofia Coppola’s The Virgin Suicides are nowhere to be seen.
+Fans of Carrie, The Exorcist, and The Craft will find this film thought-provoking, albeit less visually masterful than its feminist forebears.
+It’s a depiction of a neighbourhood tilted sideways, smeared with blood and dark with humour; the soft out-of-focus visuals of Sofia Coppola’s The Virgin Suicides are nowhere to be seen.
 If you like your teen malaise blood-covered and rare, Ginger’s your girl.